 - Henry 'Harry' Morgan, known as HFS creator of the worldfamous British motoring company lived in Stoke Lacy.
-The Morgan Family lived in Stoke Lacy for several decades after George Morgan, Harry's father, became the Rector at Stoke Lacy; - Traditional hop kilns within the NP Area are a physical reminder of the beer making history of the area.
+The Morgan Family lived in Stoke Lacy for several decades after George Morgan, Harry's father became the Rector at Stoke Lacy; - raditional hop kilns within the NP Area are a physical reminder of the beer making history of the area.
 The tall conical brick built hop kilns were fired by charcoal and the steeply pitched roofs channelled the hot air up through the hops drying floor, before exiting through a vented weather vane cowl, able to rotate and follow wind direction, thus maximise the stack effect.
-In a separate area of the building known as the 'stowage' there was often a cooling floor, press and storage area; - Local heritage, the Wye Valley Brewery has been making beer in Herefordshire since 1985, and sources over 80% of it's hops from within 10 miles of its brewery in Stoke Lacy and took over the former cider works in Stoke Cross in 2001; - From 1727 Symonds was based in Stoke Lacy.
+In a separate area of the building known as the 'stowage' there was often a cooling floor, press and storage area; - Local heritage, the Wye Valley Brewery who has been making beer in Herefordshire since 1985, sources over 80% of it's hops from within 10 miles of its brewery in Stoke Lacy.
+The Stoke Lacy plant itself was closed in 2000 and the buildings bought and converted by the Wye Valley Brewery in 2001; - From 1727 Symonds was based in Stoke Lacy.
 This company operated as a family firm until it was taken over by Greenall & Whitley in 1984, and then Bulmers in 1989; and - Symonds began in 1727 at Stoke Lacy, the makers of the famous Scrumpy Jack cider.
 During it's height in the 1990s, the company processed 6,000 tons of local apples from neighbouring orchards and produced over a 4.5 million litres of cider a year.